Crucial tests of macrorealist and semi-classical gravity models with freely falling mesoscopic nanospheres: Self-gravitation only.

 \section{Self-gravitation only.}

-\subsection{Effective potential of gravitational self-interaction of a solid homogeneous spherical object.}
+\subsection{Effective potential for gravitational self-interaction of a solid homogeneous spherical object.}

-Although various manifestations of gravity at the macroscopic and cosmological scales have been accurately studied, it is not clear yet how gravitation is generated by a quantum object, and it is even less clear how the object interacts with itself under the influence of gravitation.
+Although various manifestations of gravity at the macroscopic and cosmological scales have been accurately studied it is not clear yet how gravitation is generated by a quantum object, and it is even less clear how the object interacts with itself under the influence of gravitation.
 Here we shall assume that in first approximation the source of gravity of a quantum object is equivalent to a classical matter density equal to $M|\Psi(t,{\bf x'})|^2$, where $\Psi$ represents the CMWF of the object and $M$ its mass.
 Whenever we can suppose that the object is point-like (that is, when the spread of the CMWF is much larger than the size of the object), quantum effects due to self-gravitation are encapsulated in the Schr\"odinger-Newton equation \cite{diosi84}

 where $V(d)=-GM^2/d$, which fits with the mean field coupling limit proposed by M{\o}ller \cite{Moeller} and Rosenfeld \cite{Rosenfeld} in the non-relativistic limit.
 If the object possesses an internal structure, the situation is more complicated \cite{CDW} and it is then necessary to integrate the self-gravitational Newtonian interaction over the degrees of freedom assigned to its internal structure.
-In the case of a rigid homogeneous nanosphere this can be done exactly and one finds that, at short distance, instead of the Newton potential $V$, the effective self-interaction can be expressed\footnote{To the best of our knowledge, the only paper to give the correct expression of the Coulombian self-interaction of a homogeneously charged sphere (which is the same as the Newtonian self-interaction potential, up to a negative constant factor) is \cite{Iwe82}, where it is given without proof.
-Expression \eqref{fullpot} was obtained independently, by direct calculation, by the present authors.
-A sketch of our derivation is given in appendix of \cite{CDW}.} in terms of $d=|{\bf x}_{CM}-{\bf x}'_{CM}|$~\! as follows: where $R$ is the radius of the nanosphere.
+In the case of a rigid homogeneous nanosphere this can be done exactly and one finds that, at short distance, instead of the Newton potential $V$, the effective self-interaction can be expressed \cite{Iwe82,CDW} in terms of $d=|{\bf x}_{CM}-{\bf x}'_{CM}|$~\! as follows:

+where $R$ is the radius of the nanosphere.
 This expression is valid when $d$ is smaller than twice the radius of the sphere.
 Otherwise, when $d$ is larger than twice the size of the object, the integration is straightforward.
 Making use of Gauss's theorem we recover the usual Coulomb-like shape: It should be noted that the fifth degree polynomial (in $d\over R$) \eqref{fullpot} agrees, up to its 4th derivative, with the Newtonian potential in $1/r$ at the transition point ($d=2R$).

 The resulting integro-differential evolution law of the CMWF now reads

 where $V^\mathrm{eff}(|{\bf x}_{CM}-{\bf x}'_{CM}|)$ is fully defined through equations (\ref{fullpot},\ref{fullpot2}).